 Within Europe, electronic identification and trust services (eIDAS) EU Regulation 910 addresses electronic identification and trust services for electronic transactions specific to the EU region. eIDAS highlights three electronic signature types:

-- Simple electronic signature is defined as data in electronic form that serves a role of authentication.
+- Simple electronic signature is a data in electronic form that serves a role of authentication.

 - Some examples of simple signatures may include typed signatures, stylus, finger drawn.